-- \ impact of activities undertaken or achievement of stated outcomes/objectives for the work area;
+- Impact of activities undertaken or achievement of stated outcomes/objectives for the work area;

-- the level of responsibility for decision making;
+- The level of responsibility for decision making;

-- \ the exercise of judgement;
+- The exercise of judgment;

-- \ delegated authority; and
+- Delegated authority; and

-- \ the provision of expert advice.
+- The provision of expert advice.

-- \ Comprehensive, detailed knowledge of organisation programmes, procedures and policies, relevant work practices and the structure, functions and long term goals of the organisation. - \ Comprehensive professional or specialist knowledge. - \ Comprehensive knowledge of management practices and principles.
+- Comprehensive, detailed knowledge of organisation programmes, procedures and policies, relevant work practices and the structure, functions and long term goals of the organisation; - Comprehensive professional or specialist knowledge; - Comprehensive knowledge of management practices and principles, where the position has significant management functions; - High level written communication skills; - Employees in a service delivery role are required to have highly developed specialist knowledge and skills relevant to provision of services to clients with high level, complex needs.